IcodeNet/angular2-webpack-typescript-exercises/steps/step1-fundamentals/excersise01-background.md

 #**Angular Components**

+The Component is the main building block we use to create the user interface of our applications with Angular 2.

+The Component extends the Directive, which is the primitive for attaching behavioural and structural changes to the DOM.

 An angular2 application is a tree of components - a composition tree.

+Components extend Directives by providing additional features, such as a view with an attached template, which can be used for rendering composition of directives.
+Inside the template of the view various expressions provide all the 'plumbing' that angular needs to connect the parts.

+Any given HTML element may have ONLY a single component but multiple directives on it.
+Directives augment the elements where components are the actual elements in our views.

-Directives and Components are the fundamental building blocks of an Angular2 application.
+## Directives and Components are the fundamental building blocks of an Angular2 application.

 1. The Top level component is the application it self.
 The `root component`.